jacobandreas/blog/_posts/2015-09-06-programming-with-nns.md

 In current real-world implementations, there's a notion of _layers_ as modular, pre-specified units, but _networks_ as monolithic models customized for specific tasks (and requiring end-to-end training).
-Once we move to modular networks, though, we can start to perform tasks for which _no training data exists_.
+Once we move to modular networks, though, we can start to perform tasks for which no training data exists.
 For example, "write a caption about the people in this image":

 {% highlight scala %}